 • We keep in regular contact with parents by phone, e-mail, or any other agreed means if this is thought necessary.

-• There is provision for children taught in the department to have help after school on Tuesday, Wednesday or Thursday with homework until 4.15pm under the supervision of HLTAs.
+• There is provision for children taught in the department to have help after school on Tuesday and Thursday with homework until 4.00pm under the supervision of HLTAs/TAs.

-• Some students with particular issues in school can be seen by our Learning Mentor if needed.
+• Some students with particular barriers to learning in school can be seen by our Learning Mentor if required.

 All our students enjoy attending the Learning Support Department.
 We have found that it is important for children with special educational needs to have a ‘base’ within a large secondary school to build their confidence and to help to make their secondary school experience a happy and successful time.